Brown algae

 Between 1,500 and 2,000 species of brown algae are known worldwide.
 Some species, such as Ascophyllum nodosum, have become subjects of extensive research in their own right due to their commercial importance.
 They also have environmental significance through carbon fixation.

-Brown algae belong to the group Heterokontophyta, a large group of eukaryotic organisms distinguished most prominently by having chloroplasts surrounded by four membranes, suggesting an origin from a symbiotic relationship between a basal eukaryote and another eukaryotic organism.
+Brown algae belong to the Stramenopiles, a clade of eukaryotic organisms that are distinguished from green plants by having chloroplasts surrounded by four membranes, suggesting that they were acquired secondarily from a symbiotic relationship between a basal eukaryote and a red or green alga.
 Most brown algae contain the pigment fucoxanthin, which is responsible for the distinctive greenish-brown color that gives them their name.
-Brown algae are unique among heterokonts in developing into multicellular forms with differentiated tissues, but they reproduce by means of flagellated spores and gametes that closely resemble cells of other heterokonts.
-Genetic studies show their closest relatives to be the yellow-green algae.
+Brown algae are unique among Stramenopiles in developing into multicellular forms with differentiated tissues, but they reproduce by means of flagellated spores and gametes that closely resemble cells of single-celled Stramenopiles.
+Genetic studies show its closest relative to be the species Schizocladia isciensis, followed by the yellow-green algae.

 Morphology

 Brown algae exist in a wide range of sizes and forms.
 The smallest members of the group grow as tiny, feathery tufts of threadlike cells no more than a few centimeters (a few inches) long.
 Some species have a stage in their life cycle that consists of only a few cells, making the entire alga microscopic.
 Other groups of brown algae grow to much larger sizes.
 The rockweeds and leathery kelps are often the most conspicuous algae in their habitats.
 Kelps can range in size from the 2 ft sea palm Postelsia to the giant kelp Macrocystis pyrifera, which grows to over 150 ft long and is the largest of all the algae.
 In form, the brown algae range from small crusts or cushions to leafy free-floating mats formed by species of Sargassum.
 They may consist of delicate felt-like strands of cells, as in Ectocarpus, or of 1 ft flattened branches resembling a fan, as in Padina.

 Regardless of size or form, two visible features set the Phaeophyceae apart from all other algae.
 First, members of the group possess a characteristic color that ranges from an olive green to various shades of brown.
 The particular shade depends upon the amount of fucoxanthin present in the alga.
 Second, all brown algae are multicellular.
 There are no known species that exist as single cells or as colonies of cells, and the brown algae are the only major group of seaweeds that does not include such forms.
 However, this may be the result of classification rather than a consequence of evolution, as all the groups hypothesized to be the closest relatives of the browns include single-celled or colonial forms.
 They can change color depending on salinity, ranging from reddish to brown.